-That same year, the Lithuanian-born photographer, whose real name is Moses Vorobeichic, published Ein Ghetto im Osten-Wilna [A Ghetto in East Vilnius].
-Two subjects that might surprise the contemporary reader, so different they seem: a city at the heart of modernist art and literature in the early 20th century, facing the sometimes sleepy, sometimes lively Jewish quarter of Vilnius in Lithuania (a city that was tragically destroyed by Nazi forces).
-But both were dynamic European capitals at the time; and in both books, Moi Ver uses the same avant-garde approach to images through collage, double exposure, cropping and placement on the page, with the same personal, constructivist verve.
+That same year, the Lithuanian-born photographer, whose real name was Moses Vorobeichic, published Ein Ghetto im Osten-Wilna [A Ghetto in East Vilnius].
+Two subjects that might surprise the contemporary reader, so different do they seem: a city, the heart of modernist art and literature in the early 20th century, set against the Jewish quarter of Vilnius, Lithuania—sometimes sleepy, sometimes bustling (a city that would be tragically destroyed by Nazi forces).
+But both were dynamic European capitals at that time; and in these two books, Moï Ver employed the same avant-garde approach to imagery through collage, double exposure, cropping, and placement on the page, with that same highly personal and constructivist verve.

 Published by Sigute Chlebinskaite, Mindaugas Kvietkauskas and Nissan N. Perez, 2019